apify/apify-cli/docs/installation.md

 ## Installation

-You can install Apify CLI either using [Homebrew package manager](https://brew.sh) on macOS or Linux or using NPM.
+You can install Apify CLI either using [Homebrew package manager](https://brew.sh) on macOS or Linux or using NPM on all platforms including Windows.

 ### Via Homebrew